Creative Director & Writer

 Today Williamsburg is the premier hub for “Hip Culture and Cool Stuff” drawing 14 million tourists internationally (2012) and the fastest growing real estate boom in Brooklyn’s history.

 [ A small example of what Is meant by, “boom”: In 2000, properties on Bedford Ave. were selling for $300-400K in 2000.
-Today these same buildings are selling for $7-10M. ]
+Today these same buildings are selling for upwards of $7-10M. ]

 Since 2008, his focus has been on adding enormous value to data-driven marketing using advertising, branding and communications design.
 The basis for this neurochemical technique was uncovered through rigorous research and testing its applications on actual, real-time client businesses with startling success (see here).

-This ‘Neurochemical’ idea was recently accepted by the AMERICAN ASSOCIATION OF ADVERTISING AGENCIES (4A’s iLab) sharing his system with advertising agencies; Ogilvy, BBDO, Horizon Media and RG/A. The full scope of all BinkNyc projects is focused on the sole purpose of increasing the clients’ profit margin.
+This ‘Neurochemical’ idea was recently accepted by the American Association of Advertising Agencies (4A’s iLab) sharing his system with advertising agencies; Ogilvy, BBDO, Horizon Media and RG/A. The full scope of all BinkNyc projects is focused on the sole purpose of increasing the clients’ profit margin.

 Over the last 24 years, Mr. Iversen has taken a very innovative approach to Digital, Social Media, Branding and Advertising.
-He’s currently a founding partner at BinkNyc, and lives and works in Astoria, Queens.
-A place he calls a pirate ship.
+He’s currently a founding partner at BinkNyc, and lives in (or on) Staten Island and works there, in Manhattan, Williamsburg | Brooklyn and Astoria, Queens.